redhat-integration-resources/camelk-team-collaboration/README.md

 ### AMQ Streams platform

-In the same Camel K namespace, install the AMQ Streams operator (1.7.x).
+In the same Camel K namespace, install the AMQ Streams operator.

+> **Warning:** it's recommended to use the version referenced at the top of this guide to ensure Camel K and AMQ Streams are compatible.

 Then create a Kafka instance using the default values

 ### Kafka topics